Qoph: Origins

-Phoenician qōp is also the origin of the Latin letter Q and Greek Ϙ (qoppa) and Φ (phi).
+Phoenician qōp is also the origin of the Latin letter Q and Greek Ϙ (qoppa) and possibly Φ (phi).

 Arabic qāf

 The Arabic letter ق is named قاف DIN.
 It is written in several ways depending on its position in the word:

 Traditionally in the scripts of the Maghreb it is written with a single dot, similarly to how the letter fā ف is written in Mashreqi scripts:

 It is usually transliterated into Latin script as q, though some scholarly works use ḳ.